AIoT-MLSys-Lab/arch2vec/README.md

 python preprocessing/gen_json.py
 ```

-Data will be saved in `./data/data.json`
+Data will be saved in `./data/data.json`.

 ### Pretraining
 ```bash
 bash models/pretraining_nasbench101.sh
 ```

-The pretrained model will be saved in `./pretrained/dim-16/`
+The pretrained model will be saved in `./pretrained/dim-16/`.

 ### arch2vec extraction
 ```bash
 bash run_scripts/extract_arch2vec.sh
 ```

-The extracted arch2vec will be saved in `./pretrained/dim-16/`
+The extracted arch2vec will be saved in `./pretrained/dim-16/`.

-Alternatively, the pretrained arch2vec on NAS-Bench-101 can be downloaded from: https://drive.google.com/file/d/16GnqqrN46PJWl8QnES83WY3W58NUhgCr/view?usp=sharing
+Alternatively, you can download the pretrained **[arch2vec-nasbench101.pt](https://drive.google.com/file/d/16GnqqrN46PJWl8QnES83WY3W58NUhgCr/view?usp=sharing)** on NAS-Bench-101.

 ### Run experiments of RL search on NAS-Bench-101